Kitamreik/personal-project/README.md

 * I have implemented one round of class registration has been successful in line with the refinements of the website throughout the year.

+## 2023 Insights and Goals
+* Implementing the Google Maps API was relatively easier than anticipated
+* Working on exploring Firebase/React Integration
+* Creating more responsive design elements and modifying the site in that manner

 ## Project Status - 2023
 * I have implemented more CRUD based interactions within the app.